nickserv/danamccurdy.com/_posts/2017-07-13-why-we-re-here.md

 we simply landed here,
 with the opportunity to learn.

-To accept this gift,
+Whatever its source,
-whatever its source,
+to accept this gift
 is to give our own lives meaning.

 To reject it
-is to ride the wheel of suffering, hoping for redemption, until we die.
+is to ride the wheel of suffering, longing for redemption, until we die.